No Way Out (2005)

-The 2005 No Way Out was the seventh No Way Out professional wrestling pay-per-view (PPV) event produced by World Wrestling Entertainment (WWE).
-It was held exclusively for wrestlers from the promotion's SmackDown! brand division.
-The event took place on February 20, 2005, in the Mellon Arena in Pittsburgh, Pennsylvania.
+The 2005 No Way Out was a professional wrestling pay-per-view (PPV) event produced by World Wrestling Entertainment (WWE).
+It was the seventh No Way Out and took place on February 20, 2005, at the Mellon Arena in Pittsburgh, Pennsylvania, held exclusively for wrestlers from the promotion's SmackDown! brand division.

 The main event featured a Barbed Wire Steel Cage match for the WWE Championship between reigning champion John "Bradshaw" Layfield (JBL) and Big Show, in which JBL won via escape.
-The predominant match on the undercard, was Kurt Angle versus John Cena, where the winner would face the WWE Champion for the title at WrestleMania 21.
+The predominant match on the undercard was Kurt Angle versus John Cena, where the winner received a WWE Championship match at WrestleMania 21, which was won by Cena.

 Production

 Mellon Arena, the then-home of the Pittsburgh Penguins, was the site of the seventh No Way Out pay-per-view event.

 Background

-No Way Out was first held by World Wrestling Entertainment (WWE) as the 20th In Your House pay-per-view (PPV) in February 1998.
-Following the discontinuation of the In Your House series, No Way Out returned in February 2000 as its own PPV event, thus establishing it as the annual February PPV for the promotion.
-The 2005 event was the seventh No Way Out and was held on February 20 in the Mellon Arena in Pittsburgh, Pennsylvania.
+No Way Out was a professional wrestling pay-per-view (PPV) event first held by World Wrestling Entertainment (WWE) as the 20th In Your House PPV event in February 1998.
+Following the discontinuation of the In Your House series in February 1999, No Way Out was reinstated in February 2000 as its own PPV event, thus establishing it as the annual February PPV for the promotion.
+The seventh event was held on February 20, 2005, at the Mellon Arena in Pittsburgh, Pennsylvania.
 Like the previous year's event, the 2005 event featured wrestlers exclusively from the SmackDown! brand.